-The original title of the seminar was "25 Years After 1989: Time for Reflection on Unfinished Business" and it was held on October 3-5, 2014.
+The original title of the seminar was "25 Years After 1989: Time for Reflection on Unfinished Business," which was held on October 3-5, 2014.
 The program included 6 thematic sessions:

-- (1) 1989-91: Revolution, Evolution, or Devolution - (2) Constitutions, Electoral Choices and Their Consequences - (3) Post-Communist Development of Political Parties and Oppositions - (4) Decommunization and Transitional Justice - (5) Civic Institutions, Civic Participation - (6) What Happened to the Dream of Independent Media?
+- (1) 1989-91: Revolution, Evolution, or Devolution - (2) Constitutions, Electoral Choices & Their Consequences - (3) Post-Communist Development of Political Parties & Oppositions - (4) Decommunization & Transitional Justice - (5) Civic Institutions, Civic Participation - (6) What Happened to the Dream of Independent Media?

 There were also two sessions focused on "What is the Unfinished Business?"
-(The full program is on pages 61-63.)
+The full program, including Theme questions, is on pages 179-182.

 Over the three days, the participants of the seminar presented formal papers and engaged in wide ranging discussion to address key questions affecting the post-communist region, among them: